Local structures on stratified spaces: Stratified spaces

 \item[] \textbf{Bundle:} Consider the collection $\{U \hookrightarrow Y\}_{\beta \in B}$ indexed by pullback diagrams of conically smooth maps

 in which the horizontal arrows are open embeddings, and the left vertical map is the projection.
-We say $f$ is a \emph{conically smooth fiber bundle} if this collection is a basis for the topology of $Y$.
+The map $f$ is a \emph{conically smooth fiber bundle} if this collection is a basis for the topology of $Y$.